 Excessive alcoholic consumption may damage the liver, causing alcoholic hepatitis.
 The first stage of liver damage in alcoholic hepatitis is usually reversible if people abstain from drinking, but the risk of the disease developing further and getting more complications increases with resumed drinking.
-A heavy drinker is considered a person who consumes more than 60 g to 80 g (for men) or more than 20 g (for women) alcohol per day.
+A heavy drinker is considered a person who consumes more than 30 g (for men) or more than 20 g (for women) of alcohol per day.
 Only 10 to 35 people out of 100 heavy drinkers with evidence of excessive fat in the liver would most probably develop alcoholic hepatitis.
-With time, alcoholic hepatitis will cause liver fibrosis (scarring of the liver) or liver cirrhosis with complications (bleeding, infections, liver cancer, etc).
+With time, alcoholic hepatitis will cause liver fibrosis (scarring of the liver) or liver cirrhosis with complications (bleeding, infections, liver cancer, etc.).

-Glucocorticosteroids are considered to have anti-inflammatory effects (relieving pain, oedema, fever).
+Glucocorticosteroids are considered to have anti-inflammatory effects (relieving pain, swelling (oedema), fever).
 They are administered to people with alcoholic hepatitis in order to repair their liver injury.
-However, the benefits and harms of glucocorticosteroids are not well studied in randomised clinical trials, and therefore, it is uncertain if they should be used in clinical practice for people with alcoholic liver disease.
+However, the benefits and harms of glucocorticosteroids are not well studied in randomised clinical trials (studies where people are randomly put into one of two or more treatment groups), and therefore, it is uncertain if they should be used in clinical practice for people with alcoholic liver disease.

 Sixteen randomised clinical trials compared glucocorticosteroids with placebo or no intervention in people with alcoholic hepatitis.
 Fifteen trials provided data for analysis (927 participants received glucocorticosteroids and 934 participants received placebo or no intervention).
 Glucocorticosteroids were administered orally or as an injection for a median of 28 days (range 3 days to 12 weeks).
-The trial participants were between 25 and 70 years old (men: 65%) and had different stages of alcoholic liver disease.
-Trial participants were followed up to the moment of discharge from the hospital, or until they died (a median of 63 days), or for at least a year.
+The trial participants were between 25 and 70 years old, 65% were men, and had different stages of alcoholic liver disease.
+Trial participants were followed up to the moment of discharge from the hospital, or until they died (a median of 63 days), or for at least one year.
 Not all trials reported the follow-up of participants.
-The trials were conducted in France, India, UK, and USA.
-Two trials administered pentoxifylline to both glucocorticosteroids and placebo intervention groups.
+The trials were conducted in France, India, the UK, and the USA.
+Two trials administered pentoxifylline (a medicine used for diseases of the blood vessels) to both glucocorticosteroids and placebo intervention groups.

-Alcoholic hepatitis is a form of alcoholic liver disease, characterised by steatosis, necroinflammation, fibrosis, and potential complications to the liver disease.
+Alcoholic hepatitis is a form of alcoholic liver disease characterised by steatosis, necroinflammation, fibrosis, and complications to the liver.
 Typically, alcoholic hepatitis presents in people between 40 and 50 years of age.
 Alcoholic hepatitis can be resolved if people abstain from drinking, but the risk of death will depend on the severity of the liver damage and abstinence from alcohol.
-Glucocorticosteroids are used as anti-inflammatory drugs for people with alcoholic hepatitis.
-Glucocorticosteroids have been studied extensively in randomised clinical trials in order to assess their benefits and harms.
+Glucocorticosteroids have been studied extensively in randomised clinical trials to assess their benefits and harms.
 However, the results have been contradictory.

 To assess the benefits and harms of glucocorticosteroids in people with alcoholic hepatitis.

 Randomised clinical trials assessing glucocorticosteroids versus placebo or no intervention in people with alcoholic hepatitis, irrespective of year, language of publication, or format.
-We considered trials with adult participants diagnosed with alcoholic hepatitis, which could have been established through clinical or biochemical diagnostic criteria or both.
+We considered trials with adults diagnosed with alcoholic hepatitis, which could have been established through clinical or biochemical diagnostic criteria or both.
 We defined alcoholic hepatitis as mild (Maddrey's score less than 32) and severe (Maddrey's score 32 or more).
-We allowed co-interventions in the trial groups, provided they were similar.
+We allowed cointerventions in the trial groups, provided they were similar.

-We followed Cochrane and CHB methodology, performing the meta-analyses using Review Manager 5 and Trial Sequential Analysis.
-We presented the results of dichotomous outcomes as risk ratios (RR) and those of the continuous outcomes as mean difference (MD).
-We applied both the fixed-effect model and the random-effects model meta-analyses.
+We followed Cochrane methodology, performing the meta-analyses using Review Manager 5.
+We presented the results of dichotomous outcomes as risk ratios (RR) and of continuous outcomes as mean difference (MD), with 95% confidence intervals (CI).
+We used both the fixed-effect and the random-effects models for meta-analyses.
 Whenever there were significant discrepancies in the results, we reported the more conservative point estimate of the two.
-We considered a P value of 0.01 or less, two-tailed, as statistically significant if the required information size was reached due to our three primary outcomes (all-cause mortality, health-related quality of life, and serious adverse events during treatment) and our post hoc decision to include analyses of mortality at more time points.
+We considered a P value of 0.01 or less, two-tailed, as statistically significant if the required information size was reached for our three primary outcomes (all-cause mortality, health-related quality of life, and serious adverse events during treatment) and our post hoc decision to include analyses of mortality at more time points.
 We presented heterogeneity using the I² statistic.
 If trialists used intention-to-treat analysis to deal with missing data, we used these data in our primary analysis; otherwise, we used the available data.
-We assessed the bias risk of the trials using bias risk domains and the quality of the evidence using GRADE.
+We assessed the bias risk of the trials using bias risk domains and the certainty of the evidence using GRADE.